zidan18Ahd/Analysis-Python-MySQL/README.md

 # CSV File Analyzer with Python and Tkinter and MySQL as backend
-Features

-CSV File Analysis: Load and analyze data from a CSV file.

-Sorting: Utilize SQL queries for sorting data based on user-defined criteria.

-Graphical User Interface (GUI): Implemented using Tkinter for a user-friendly experience.
+A comprehensive way to analyse CSV file and visualize the data using different Python libraries like geopandas , pyodbc , ,matplotlib ,mysql.connector etc

-Technologies Used
+Technologies Used--

 Python: Backend scripting language used for data manipulation and SQL operations.